 Things to Consider

-There is no doubt both orthodontic treatment methods are effective in correcting orthodontic issues, but there are several things you should consider when selecting highly recommended treatment for you.
+There is no doubt both orthodontic treatment methods are effective in correcting orthodontic issues, but there are several things you should consider when selecting a highly recommended treatment for you.
 They include;

 - How severe the orthodontic issue is?